holistic-web/portfolio-fabricator/.project/roadmap.md

 - toasts should be abstracted behind a toastservice

+- we seem to be using the same stores in multiple UIs.
+Maybe it's worth keeping these in a centralised location

 ## Cloud Functions
 - for setUpNewAccount we should keep the default values for portfolio and website objects in their own files